 Top Pick: Zojirushi - BB-PAC20

 Bake familiar-shaped loaves in our number one pick.
 Robustly constructed by a trusted name, the BB-PAC20 surpassed its competition in most categories.

 The Oster – CKSTBRTW20 is our runner-up.
 At a quarter of the cost of a Zojirushi, this machine has most of the same features packed into a smaller, lighter and friendlier package.
 While the Zojirushi may ultimately last longer due to heavier-duty parts, the Oster is a great entry point to home baking.
 Plus, if there ever was a “cute” bread machine, this is it.
-Its relative quietness and more compact size made our baking experiences pleasant.
+Its relative quietness and more compact size made our baking experiences pleasant (and delicious).

 Budget Pick: Oster - CKSTBRTW20

 Easy on the eyes and on the pocketbook, this affordable bread machine was about half the size and a quarter the price of our number one pick.

 - The history of bread machines